FailAcademy/learning/wdp-vancouver/_lessons/week-01/01-intro-to-html.md

 Your turn!
 Time to create your first webpage.

-First things first...you need to pick a code editor to download and install it (if you haven't done so already).
+First things first...you need to pick a code editor to download and install (if you haven't done so already.

-Next create a root folder somewhere on our computer and save a new file called `index.html`.
+Next create a new folder somewhere on your computer and save a new file called `index.html`.

-Then open that folder and create a simple webpage containing `<html>`, `<head>`, `<title>`, and `<body>` tags, then add a few paragraphs of text.
+Then open that folder and create a simple webpage containing `<html>`, `<head>`, `<title>`, and `<body>` elements, then add a few paragraphs of text.

 Lastly, save and view your new website in a browser.